Expansive-Labs-LLC/Expansive-Labs-LLC.github.io/README.md

 Website for expansive labs

 # Setup environment
-1. Install Ruby 2.5.0 or higher (check your Ruby version using ruby -v)
+1. Install Ruby 2.5.0 or higher and Ruby-dev (check your Ruby version using ruby -v)

 2. Install or update RubyGems (check your Gems version using gem -v)